aihpi/ragsst/README.md

 ## Installation

-### Windows Users: Install WSL First
+### Windows Users: Install WSL2 First

 If you are using Windows, you need to install the Windows Subsystem for Linux (WSL) before proceeding with the installation steps below.
 WSL allows you to run a Linux environment directly on Windows, which is required for running the installation scripts and Ollama.
+Note that for running Ollama, you need to install WSL2.

 #### How to Install WSL